Black Power in DC

 The immediacy and reach of this StoryMap project also benefit from the use of this new form.
 Derek shared: “Since its February 1 release, the website has been a hit.
 In the first ten days of February, it was viewed over 6,000 times and I have received a great deal of positive feedback from residents who lived through that moment in time and historians who study it alike.”

-We hope that success stories like this encourage other scholars to engage with the IRC and to work with them to fund projects that can expand the power of their research
+We hope that success stories like this encourage other scholars to engage with the IRC and to work with them to fund projects that can expand the power of their research.

-Researcher and Creators
+Researchers and Creators

-Author, and Lead Designer: George Derek Musgrove
+Author and Lead Designer: George Derek Musgrove

-Student researcher: Kirubel Tolosa
+Student Researcher: Kirubel Tolosa

-Project oversight: Lee Boot
+Project Oversight: Lee Boot

 Sponsor

-IRC Summer Faculty Research Fellowship award funded both by the College of Arts, Humanities, and Social Sciences, and the Office of the Vice President for Research
+IRC Summer Faculty Research Fellowship Award funded both by the College of Arts, Humanities, and Social Sciences, and the Office of the Vice President for Research.